The Best Food For A Shih Tzu Puppy

 Taste Of The Wild for puppies is a grain-free dog food that has fresh salmon as its primary protein source.
 It has a smaller kibble that is perfect for a Shih Tzu puppy.
 The ingredients in this food are from sustainable sources is doesn’t contain any grain, wheat, corn or any other “filler”.
 It is a highly digestible food with added vitamins and minerals giving your puppy all the nutrients they need to stay healthy.
 It’s a family own business located in the USA.

-Taste Of The Wild Puppy Food has a 4 out of 5-star rating on Amazon and you can read what other customers have to say about it.
+Taste Of The Wild Puppy Food has an excellent 4.7 out of 5-star rating on chewy.com and you can read what other customers have to say about it.

 - Fresh salmon protein source.

 - Ingredients from sustainable sources.

 - Contains no wheat, corn or other fillers.